 Let the insights in your local media mix dictate the remaining variables of your ad campaign:

 Like all ads, local campaigns are iterative.
 You’ll learn a lot about your audience as you advertise.
-But the tools you have at your disposal can accelerate you past the trial and error process and into an era of data-backed campaign planning and improved reach efficiency.
+But the tools you have at your disposal can accelerate you past the trial-and-error process into an era of data-backed campaign planning, optimization, and incremental reach.

 You can begin improving your local targeting by delving deeper into audiences.
 Explore how Tunnl builds audiences to get peace of mind about where our audience data comes from or compare your current audience size against what we’ve learned about ideal target audience sizes to see if you’re on the right track already.